GilleM/Travel-reviews/README.md

 * The **navbar** - as in _Our Travels_ page.

-* The **central part** - Above the form container there's centered "Add destination" header. <br/> Left to each field listed below there's an icon.
+* The **central part** - Above the form container is centered the "Add destination" header. <br/> Left to each field listed below there's an icon.
 Below the form is a _Submit_ button. <br/>
 The form below is composed of the following fields:
     - City